 On 1 October 2018, our employment solicitors informed a new casual workers Ruling came into force and was inserted into 85 modern awards, including the retail, social, community and restaurant awards (the Ruling).
 If you employ casual workers, this Ruling will directly affect your business.

 The Ruling now allows a regular casual employee to request that their employment be converted to full-time or part-time employment.

 Regular casual employees:

-- who have over a calendar period of at least 12 months worked a pattern of hours on an ongoing basis (without significant adjustment), which the employee could continue to perform as a full-time employee; and
+- Who have over a calendar period of at least 12 months worked a pattern of hours on an ongoing basis (without significant adjustment), which the employee could continue to perform as a full-time employee

 may request to become a full-time employee.
-The Ruling also applies to regular casual employees who are working consistent part-time hours.
+The Ruling also applies to regular casual workers who are working consistent part-time hours.

 Decision and Grounds for Refusal

 The employee’s request to be a full-time or part-time employee must be in writing.
 Once the employer reaches a decision regarding the conversion of employment, they must consult the employee about their decision.
 This means the employer should sit down and discuss his/her thoughts with the employee and ultimately explain their decision.

 Importantly, the request can only be refused on reasonable grounds, which can include:

 - it would require a significant adjustment to the employee’s hours (i.e. the employee is not a true regular casual employee);